 Here at the Episcopal Church Center at the University of Miami we welcome YOU.
 Yes, you!
-Whatever your creed, race, nationality, or sexual orientation you are welcome into our community.
+Whatever your creed, race, nationality, or sexual orientation you are welcome to be part of our community.
 The only requirement is that you want to be here!

-So if you're looking for friendly faces, activities and a welcoming safe space, mosey on over!
+If you're looking for friendly faces, interesting discussions, and a welcoming safe space, check us out!